 - 79. The secretariat informed the meeting that activities had continued toward the development of the Statistical Data Bank.
 The time series had been revised and a draft document prepared.
-Assistance had also been provided in project monitoring, and project data banks established in Belize and work toward this end started in Guyana.
+Assistance had also been provided in project monitoring, project data banks had been established in Belize and work toward this end had started in Guyana.
 A similar proposal had been put forward for Trinidad and Tobago. - 80.
-A meeting of statisticians was also convened to consider ways of reducing the burden of responding, on the part of member governments, to the multiplicity of similar requests for data received from various regional and international institutions. - 81.
-Proposed activities included continuation and amplification of the database to include specialized data series of agencies such as the Caribbean Tourism Research and Development Centre; the continued provision of data to member governments; the installation of on line capability in statistical offices; and, the publication of Volume VIII of "Agricultural Statistics of Caribbean Countries". - 82.
-The secretariat urged member countries to accelerate their acquisition of computer hardware and the establishment of computerized databases to facilitate their access to statistical data.
-The Committee endorsed this request and suggested that action in this regard be carried out in collaboration with the secretariat.
+A meeting of statisticians had also been convened to consider ways of reducing the burden on member governments of responding to the multiplicity of similar requests for data received from various regional and international institutions. - 81.
+Proposed activities included continuation and amplification of the data base to include specialized data series of agencies, such as the Caribbean Tourism Research and Development Centre; the continued provision of data to member governments; the installation of on-line capability in statistical offices, and the publication of Volume VIII of "Agricultural Statistics of Caribbean Countries". - 82.
+The secretariat urged member countries to accelerate their acquisition of computer hardware and the establishment of computerized data bases to facilitate their access to statistical data.
+The Committee endorsed this request and suggested that action in this regard should be carried out in collaboration with the secretariat.

-Science and Technology
+Science and technology

-- 83. The secretariat continued to provide secretariat services to the Caribbean Council for Science and Technology (CCST) during the period under review.
-It was agreed that the current arrangement be continued. - 84.
-The main activities comprised the convening and servicing of a number of CCST meetings including the annual meeting of the Executive Committee of the CCST.
-The final report of the most recent meeting of the CCST was presented in document LC/CAR/G.235. - 85.
-The secretariat provided technical assistance in areas such as awareness-creation and popularization of science and technology. - 86.
-Links will be made with PIDU as a conduit for activity in the area of the transfer of technology.
-In reference to the scope of horizontal cooperation the secretariat suggested that centres of excellence should be identified and a request be made for countries to inform of the means of tapping their resources in this area as a contribution to economic and social development at the subregional level.
+- 83. The secretariat had continued to provide secretariat services to the Caribbean Council for Science and Technology (CCST) during the period under review.
+It was agreed that the current arrangement should be continued. - 84.
+The main activities comprised the convening and servicing of a number of CCST meetings including the annual meeting of the CCST Executive Committee.
+The final report of the most recent meeting of CCST was presented in document LC/CAR/G.235. - 85.
+The secretariat had provided technical assistance in areas such as awareness-creation and popularization of science and technology. - 86.
+Links would be established with PIDU as a conduit for activity in the area of the transfer of technology.
+In reference to the scope of horizontal

-- 87. In response to a request for clarification on the postponement of an activity relating to co-operation between WINBAN and Brazil on expanded uses of bananas, the secretariat explained that the activity was delayed at the request of Brazil due to the unavailability of the expert at the time but the activity would take place. - 88.
-In response to an enquiry regarding the need for the secretariat to be involved with the compilation of market profiles on the agro-industry sector, the secretariat indicated that the profiles disseminated by the OAS covered a very wide area and that based on these, the CCST would be collecting and disseminating information packages on those specific agroindustry products of relevance to member states.
+- co-operation, the secretariat suggested that centres of excellence should be identified and that countries should be requested to report on their means of tapping their resources in this area as a contribution to economic and social development at the subregional level. - 87.
+In response to a request for clarification on the postponement of an activity relating to co-operation between WINBAN and Brazil on expanded uses of bananas, the secretariat explained that the activity had been delayed at the request of Brazil due to the unavailability of the expert at the time but said the activity would take place. - 88.
+In response to an enquiry regarding the need for the secretariat to be involved with the compilation of market profiles on the agro-industry sector, the secretariat indicated that the profiles disseminated by OAS covered a very wide area and that, based on these, CCST would be collecting and disseminating information packages on specific agro-industry products of relevance to member States.

-Co-ordination in Planning
+Co-ordination in planning